Art in Defence of Humanism: My inner beast (1993)

 Pigs in coats made of 1 ton black concrete.
 Is named one of the biggest art happenings in Europe.
 20 sculptures were placered on public places in Europe without official approval.
-It took 55 hours to put the "pigs" up, and the happening created a lot of public debate.
+It took 55 hours to put them up, and the happening created a lot of public debate.

 The silent death (1995)

 In connection with UN's sociale summit in Copenhagen, were there placed 750 dolls, that pictured dead children in the age of 3–9 years.
-They were placed on street lamps, benches, fountains and other places to symbolizes the 35.000 children's that dies every day in the world.
+They were placed on street lamps, benches, fountains and other places to symbolize the thousands of children that die every day.

 Pillar of Shame (1997)

-Were placed in Hong Kong June 4, 1997.
-Since it has been placed in many other places in the world where the governments does not respect the human rights.
+Was placed in Hong Kong June 4, 1997.
+Since then it has been placed in many other places in the world where the governments does not respect human rights.

-The Pillar of Shame is in copper and is 8 meters tall.
-It consists of more than 50 tangled human bodies in pain.
+The Pillar of Shame is made of copper and is 8 meters tall.
+It shows more than 50 tangled human bodies in pain.

-The Pillar of Shame is like a Nobel Prize in injustice.

 WTO Hong Kong (2005)

-Following sculptures were placed in Hong Kong at December 2005:
+The following sculptures were placed in Hong Kong in the December of 2005: